aarvinr/style/docs/getting-started/overview.md

 Style is powered by a compiler, allowing for maximum speed.
 The compiler itself uses [`reworkcss/css`](https://github.com/reworkcss/css) to create an abstract syntax tree from your Style code, make transformations, and then turn the object back into code for use.

-We recommend using Style with [Bun](https://bun.sh/), a blazingly fast JavaScript runtime that's heavily optimized and provides a great DX, including TypeScript support out of the box.
-That being said, you can still use Style with Node.js and get great performance with full support.
+You use Style with [Bun](https://bun.sh/), a blazingly fast JavaScript runtime that's heavily optimized and provides a great DX, including TypeScript support out of the box.
+That allows for maximum performance, so that Style can compile your code in a matter of milliseconds.

 ### Benchmarks